-Don't ignore the bullying - tell someone you trust, such as your parent, Personal Tutor, Warden or a teacher.
+Don't ignore the bullying - tell someone you trust, such as your parent, friend, Personal Tutor, House Parent or a teacher.

 Try to keep calm.
 If you are frightened, try to show it as little as possible.
 Don't get angry, it will only make the person bullying you more likely to continue.